The stacking version is specified throughout, while different stains – teak, cherry and beech – also signify a particular hall.

 Individually, the chair is comparatively unassuming, designed to be inconspicuous rather than shout its presence, but when every little detail is multiplied by 500, it becomes highly memorable.
 Chairs in such quantities are seen not as individual pieces, but as a group.
 They “read” together and create a visual identify greater than the sum of their parts.

-The design team worked closely with the architects to understand the general rhythm of the spaces and make the dining halls work more effectively.
+The design team worked closely with the architects to understand the general rhythm of the spaces and make the dining halls and the dining tables work more effectively.
 Flexibility in the ways the furniture could be used was the main thing; the spaces had to be cleared quickly and easily by stacking the chairs on custom-made storage and transport dollies, another Luke Hughes signature.

 Space Planning for efficient operations